 A guide to image optimization

 Image optimization turns out to be a much bigger topic now as fast-loading websites and apps become an important part of a positive user experience.
 Simply put, it's a process of delivering images in the right format and dimensions while keeping the file size to the minimum.
-All and all, image optimization is something that should be on your radar whether it's to improve your site or app performance.
+All in all, image optimization is something that should be on your radar whether it's to improve your site or app performance.

 Table of contents